MediaCrush/mediacrush.github.io/_posts/2013-07-19-MediaCrush-for-nerds.md

   costs and advertising revenue, donations we get, everything.
 * The only thing we store about you is your hashed IP address when you upload a gif.
 It's impossible for us to get your original IP address from this.
 Our http logs don't show IPs, either.
-The only reason we store your hashed IP at all is because we need to be able to identify malicious users and prevent them from uploading.
+The only reason we store your hashed IP at all is to enable us to identify malicious users and prevent them from  uploading.
 If our database was stolen or we were pressured into releasing it, you'd remain completely anonymous.
 * We accept bitcoin for [donations](https://mediacru.sh/donate)!
 Both of the guys here are big fans of bitcoin.
 You can use them to donate anonymously to our effort.